scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 bother eating lunch because I was tired and took a nap.
 For dinner though, I went out to an Applebee's with friends.

+### Day 277

+No soylent today, I slept over a friend house so I didn't have breakfast, just some coffee in the morning while chatting with my friends.
+Lunch was an asian buffet which was tasty, they even had a sushi bar which was cool.
+Dinner was Taco bell with another friend and it was a good time.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/